-2.10 Bioassay Program
+iv.
+Bioassay Program

-Routine work with licensed radioactive materials does not require a need to monitor for internal radiation dose unless certain conditions are met.
+Routine work with licensed radioactive materials does not require monitoring for internal radiation dose unless certain conditions are met.
 As such, internal dose monitoring via bioassay samples will be implemented if necessary as determined by the RSO.

-- A. A determination of routine bioassay personnel monitoring needs and frequency is made by the RSO during the review of applications to use radioactive materials.
+A determination of routine bioassay personnel monitoring needs and frequency is made by the RSO during the review of applications to use radioactive materials.
 The status of existing approvals is periodically reviewed.
-Radiation worker registrations, surveys, inventory records, and verification of radiation staff and radionuclide use limits are considered. - B. Baseline and subsequent routine bioassay monitoring will be conducted if any individual is working with radionuclide form/activity combinations, where an intake in excess of 10 percent of the applicable ALI (s) in Table 1, Columns 1 and 2, of Appendix B to 10 CFR 20.1001 20.2402 is likely. - C. Bioassay Radionuclide/Form/Activity Limits lodine (I-125, I-131)
+Radiation worker registrations, surveys, inventory records, and verification of radiation staff and radionuclide use limits are considered.

+Baseline and subsequent routine bioassay monitoring will be conducted if any individual is working with radionuclide form/activity combinations where an intake in excess of 10 percent of the applicable ALI (s) in Table 1, Columns 1 and 2, of Appendix B of 10 CFR 20.1001 - 20.2402 is likely.